AsheraCordova/cordova-plugin-file-downloader/README.md

 # phonegap-downloader
 Phonegap plugin to download a List of files or a single file to the Phone, check consistency and unzip if necessary (Android and ios)

+## Fork Changes

+This fork adds a new option to allow the unzipping of files with a file extension other than 'zip'.

 ## Changes 0.2.0 -> 0.2.1
  - Added downloader.abort() function to abort downloads in progress.